 Q: Do I really need to water during the winter?

-A: Easy answer – definitely!
-High winds, dry air, low humidity, low precipitation, and fluctuating temperatures are normal in our climate; and they can wreak havoc on plants.
+A: Definitely!
+High winds, dry air, low humidity, low precipitation, and fluctuating temperatures are normal in our climate, and they can wreak havoc on plants.

 Long, dry periods lead to injury and death to plant roots.
-This is especially true with fall planted perennials, most woody plants (trees and shrubs), newly established lawns and lawns with southern and/or western exposure; but all plants, even mature ones suffer.
+This is especially true with fall planted perennials, trees and shrubs, newly established lawns, and lawns with southern and/or western exposure.
+However, all plants, even mature ones, can suffer.
 Reflected heat from windows, buildings, walls, and fences on sunny days adds to the problem.
-While plants may appear normal come spring, their weakened condition leaves them more susceptible to insects and diseases and thus more likely to die when temperatures rise.
+While plants may appear normal come spring, their weakened condition leaves them more susceptible to insects and diseases as temperatures rise.
 The only thing we can do to prevent this is to give them water.
-In a nutshell, here’s our take on winter watering.
-Then read on for more in depth advice!
+Here’s our take on winter watering:

 Note: Your sprinklers should remain off for the cooler season.
 Winter watering is done by hand or hose.